Monday, Apr 11 2005

 It’s typically thought that such stereotypical “black names” are a negative in the job market, and that bearers of such names aren’t as successful in life as those with “white names.”
 Apparently, the data doesn’t quite back this up.
 It’s true that a “deShawn” will do worse than a “John”, but the studies seem to show that the name isn’t the cause.

-2 Responses to ““A Roshanda by Any Other Name””
+3 thoughts on ““A Roshanda by Any Other Name”

 Roshanda B.